 The late Dr Stephen Winkley, former Headmaster of Uppingham and Rossall, and a former Chair of the Boarding Schools’ Association (BSA), was passionate about boarding.
 He strongly supported boarding in all its facets, from those young people who board to the staff who work so hard to provide outstanding pastoral care.

 The 2016 winners were Elena and Matthew Nichol from Wellesley House School, followed in 2017 by Alana Davidson, long-standing champion of boarding at Steyning Grammar School in Sussex.
 In 2018, the award winner was Margaret Baverstock from Felsted School.
-The 2019 recipient will receive their prize at the BSA Annual Conference for Heads in London in May 2019.

 “We are delighted the BSA Stephen Winkley Boarding Achievement Award has been created to honour the service of someone from the boarding family.”